nivinsrinivas/starlink_assignment/README.md

 3. Once the workflow is triggered, click on the workflow execution and build to see the steps being executed.

+### Check `Run the prediction script!` block in Github Actions job to see the final output.

 ## Usage - Shell Script
 ### Prerequisites
 1. Install Python